huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_kafka_instance.md

 * `id` - Specifies a resource ID in UUID format.
 * `engine` - Indicates the message engine.
-* `bandwidth` - The Bandwidth of a Kafka instance, that is the maximum amount of data transferred per unit time.
-  Unit: MB.
 * `partition_num` - Indicates the maximum number of topics in the DMS Kafka instance.
 * `used_storage_space` - Indicates the used message storage space.
 Unit: GB
 * `port` - Indicates the port number of the DMS Kafka instance.